 St Helena receives many cards, letters, gifts, and donations each year, which is always very heartening for staff.
-The Clinical Compliance Officer holds a central record of unsolicited comments received via cards and letters, email, and telephone and these are presented at the monthly Quality Assurance and Audit Group (QAAG) meeting, alongside iWantGreatCare feedback ( see Figure 17, below).
+The Clinical Compliance Officer holds a central record of unsolicited comments received via cards and letters.

+email, and telephone and these are presented at the monthly QAAG meeting alongside iWantGreatCare feedback.
 Following each meeting, the Clinical Compliance Officer posts the received feedback on St Helena's staff news-sharing website, Workplace, so that all staff can view the feedback received.